SarahLongazel/Vitamin_D/ReadMe.txt

 Both media queries change how the user will read the information needed to pass the quiz based on the width of the user's device.

+@Media for largest screen aligns flex items for no scrolling
+@Media for tablet sizes keeps things aligned in column by versus article and declaring min width for how-works article.